Claim Settlement Ratio (OND 2018)

 Apart from stay, students need to set up their bank accounts, know their neighbourhoods, look for grocery stores among other things.
 Some U.S. cities have Indian grocery stores as well.
 Public transport is not convenient everywhere in the U.S. Though cities such as New York have frequent subways and buses, not all U.S. cities can boast of such means of transport.
 In such cases, students are either left with the choice to stay near college campuses or own a car.
 Campus life is hectic as well as exciting for international students.
 Indian students might experience a difference in culture initially but that changes once interactions with fellow students start through various campus activities and study groups.
 Student associations within universities also help to bridge the cultural differences.

 While pursuing a full-time degree and settling in a new city in the U.S., it might be overwhelming if faced with an accident or similar mishappening.
-Let Religare Health Insurance’s student travel insurance plan take care of your unforeseeable expenses.
+Let Religare Travel Insurance’s student travel insurance plan take care of your unforeseeable expenses.

 Students on an F-1 visa may not be eligible to work off-campus during their first year but may take up on-campus employment opportunities.
 In their second academic year, students can apply for two types of off-campus opportunities: